snapinker/snapinker/README.md

 ↘️ Annotation tools such as Arrows, Ellipse, Rectangle and Text with prestyled colors for quick annotations

-⏹️ Blurred concealer for blurring a part of the image
+⏹️ Blur concealer for blurring a part of the image

 😀 Emoticon Support